 Insider risk management is gaining momentum, as organizations increasingly accept that cybersecurity is a human challenge that requires a human solution.

 The data shows that humans are a common factor in cybersecurity incidents.
-Gartner recently revealed that by 2027, 50% of CISOs will formally adopt human-centric design practices into their cybersecurity programs.
+According to Gartner, by 2027, 50% of CISOs will formally adopt human-centric design practices into their cybersecurity programs.
 The firm also predicts that by 2025, 50% of organizations will adopt an insider risk program.

 What sets insider risk management apart from traditional cybersecurity programs is the idea that cyber-attacks are more likely to be avoidable when an organization puts their people at the heart of their cyber strategy.